Franz Müntefering: Life after politics

 Müntefering was a SPD delegate to the Federal Convention for the purpose of electing the President of Germany in 2017.

-Controversy
+Investigation into contracts for construction of waste-disposal facilities

 In 2002, news surfaced that, while Müntefering was head of the SPD in the North Rhine-Westphalia during the 1990s, local officials in the city of Cologne and possibly elsewhere allegedly engaged in corruption that involved illegal political donations from builders of waste-disposal facilities.
 Müntefering denied any knowledge of the anonymous donations and launched an internal investigation into all contracts awarded for the construction of waste-disposal facilities in North Rhine-Westphalia in the 1990s.
 On 22 March, he testified about the affair before Parliament's investigative committee.